datnguyenzzz/semantic-grep/README.md

+## agent-context

 A model-agnostic, local-first MCP server and indexer in **Go** that helps AI coding assistants search and navigate your codebase without wasting context tokens.
 By employing a **zero-storage, privacy-first design**, it never duplicates or replicates your source code inside a database.
 Instead, it indexes only lightweight symbol metadata, executing blazingly fast semantic and regex searches to stream exact, matching code functions **on-the-fly directly from your local disk**.
-This completely resolves the token-bloat and data privacy issues of raw file ingestion, delivering precise retrieval without requiring a heavy RAG
+This completely resolves the token-bloat and data privacy issues of raw file ingestion, delivering precise retrieval without requiring a heavy RAG system

 ---